a-flyleaf/omori/writing/2_eldritch-roulette.md

 For the next several days, Sunny is a maestro.
 Mari has allowed him solo practice, and here at last he exceeds.
 His melodies soar, her praises are endless, and he even wakes with renewed vigor---

 And yet.
 Enter piano; exit his competence.
 Worse is that Mari now *knows* he hasn't given up; when he gets it right she can almost see his smile, and when he (still too often) gets it *wrong* his reinvigorated passion turns against him, twisting his expression into a momentary but intense fury.
-It is a horrid thing to witness, and even more damning to hear, as the duo's frustrations circle each other in a gladiatorial dance---until finally, without fail, Sunny capitulates.
+It is a horrid thing to witness, and even more damning to hear, as the duo's frustrations circle each other in a gladiatorial dance---until finally, every time, Sunny capitulates.

 For now, Mari allows him to walk.
 She does not *like* that he turns away; but she likes less that, even now, he leaves so much wanting.